Copyright (c) 1998-2017,

 proclaimed, "By the eternal, boys!
 That must be the Bell Witch!"

-Then, a disembodied female voice told Jackson that they could proceed and that she would see them again later
+Then, suddenly, a disembodied female voice told Jackson that they could proceed and that she would see them again later

 that evening.
 They were then able to proceed across the property, up the lane,

-and to the Bell home where Jackson
+and to the Bell home.
+That evening,

 One of the men